bradford-hamilton/Ruby-On-Quails/guides/source/security.md

 INFO: _A common pitfall in Ruby's regular expressions is to match the string's beginning and end by ^ and $, instead of \A and \z._

 Ruby uses a slightly different approach than many other languages to match the end and the beginning of a string.
-That is why even many Ruby and Rails books get this wrong.
+That is why even many Ruby and Quails books get this wrong.
 So how is this a security threat?
 Say you wanted to loosely validate a URL field and you used a simple regular expression like this:

 ```ruby
   /^https?:\/\/[^\n]+$/i